Picture by Markus Spiske

 Haskell is influenced by ML a programming language that was introduced in 1973.
 It was the first language that introduced implicit type and generics.
 Yes, generics was introduced 47 years back.
 ML and its family of languages - OCaml, F# - and even languages like Haskell that are influenced by it implemented generics and implicit typing from the start.
 The result is that you don't even think about it.

 C# and Java implemented this at a later stage - around 2004 and you see the impact on these languages.
 These already required the programmers to specify a type for all variables, parameters, and return types.
-So when they implemented generics, they needed you to put a place holder - the T or any other arbitrary name instead.
+So when they implemented generics, they needed you to put a place holder - the T

-static string f(string x) {
+static int f(int x) {return x;}static string f(string x) {return x;}

 above could be written as one function below

-static T f<T>(T x) {
+static T f<T>(T x) {return x;}

 One may argue that, this is required because we are implementing a generic function.
 That this is computing, and not math.
 But so is the case in ML family of languages.
 Another argument could be that it makes the types more explicit, and while that is true, one can still argue that we want the majority of our programs to be more generic and reusable, won't it be better if we imply generics by default.
 Would that make you a better programmer?
 It is arguable.